abarbu/objectnet-template-pytorch/README.md

 ---

 # Upload your docker image to Synapse:
-Once you have built and tested your docker image locally, refer to [Model Submission](https://www.synapse.org/#!Synapse:syn21445379/wiki/601749) for instructions on uploading your image to the Synapse Docker registry and subsequent submission to the challenge.
+Once you have built and tested your docker image locally, refer to [Model Submission](https://www.synapse.org/#!Synapse:syn21445379/wiki/601749)**###AS Update to EvalAI** for instructions on uploading your image to the Synapse Docker registry and subsequent submission to the challenge.